School of Strings – Audition Requirements

 A piece of your own choice, which contrasts in period and style with your first piece.

-Please record your chosen pieces/movements in their entirety where they fit within 15 minutes of recorded material.
+If you are submitting an audition recording, please record your chosen pieces/movements in their entirety where they fit within 15 minutes of recorded material.
 If longer, please stop at an appropriate point in the music.
 Cadenzas are not compulsory, but you have the option to include one subject to it fitting within your 15 minutes of music.

 Your submission should also include a two-minute introduction (either as a separate video or as part of your main audition recording), outlining who you are, why you would like to study with us, and a little about the repertoire you’re playing.